WHO INSURES REVERSE MORTGAGES?

 Neither you nor your heirs are liable if the outstanding loan is more than the house is worth.
 The FHA mortgage insurance covers any remaining balance.
 If the house ends up being worth less than what is owed, and if the heirs decide they don’t want to keep the house, the borrower’s estate is not responsible.
 On the other hand, if your heirs want to keep the house, they have the option of paying off the loan for the existing balance or 95% of the current market value, whichever amount is less.

-The Reverse Mortgage is a rising debt loan because NO mortgage payments are required.
+The Reverse Mortgage is a rising debt loan as NO monthly mortgage payments are required.
 Your equity could be substantially reduced as the balance grows over time.
 However, if you want to leave more equity to your heirs, you can opt to pay any amount to the lender whether per month or at various times throughout the year thereby preserving more equity for your heirs.
 There is no pre-payment penalty.
 If, however, you have intentions of leaving a substantial amount of equity to your children or grandchildren, a Reverse Mortgage may not be a viable option for you,

 Will I be able to change to monthly proceeds if I closed with a line of credit?

 Yes!
-You can change how you receive your money After all it's yours to do with what you want.
-Even after you close, you may decide to change the way you receive your monies.
-You may want to receive monthly proceeds even though you only have a line of credit with your HECM.
-There is a small fee for doing this, but it's your money to tailor to your needs exactly how you wish.
+Even after you close, you can change how you receive your money, after all, it's yours to do with what you want.
+You may want to receive monthly proceeds even though you have a line of credit with your HECM.
+There is a small fee for doing this, but it's your money to tailor to your needs exactly as you wish.

-Because you are not currently paying interest on your Reverse Mortgage, you will be unable to deduct the interest from your income taxes.
+Because you are not currently paying interest on your Reverse Mortgage, you will be unable to deduct the interest on your income taxes.
 However, your heirs may be able to deduct all the interest that has accrued, however, they will need to consult a tax advisor.
-Reverse Mortgage proceeds are tax free; there is no tax on the proceeds to you or your heirs.
+Reverse Mortgage proceeds are tax free; there is no income tax charged on the proceeds to you or your heirs.

-The HECM program has safeguards built into the loan by HUD for your safety.
-I consider the reverse mortgage the safest loan there is.
-Click below to see what they are.
+The HECM program has safeguards built into the loan for your safety.
+We consider the Reverse Mortgage to be one of the safest loans there is.
+Click below for safeguards.

-I hear potential borrowers decrying closing fees, but when you consider the benefits to the loan and what you can achieve, it's all relative.
+We hear potential borrowers decrying closing fees, but when you consider the benefits to the loan and what you can achieve, it's all relative.
 All closing costs can be financed into the loan except the appraisal fee and counseling fee.
 HECM Counseling, which is required by HUD, is a fee that can be waived based on income status, and if requested the counseling free can be part of the closing fees.
 Here are typical reverse mortgage fees:

 FHA MORTGAGE INSURANCE